Here is a time shift view of certain parts of Folly Island in about 1976 and now (July 2018).

 In the earlier photo you can see what appears to be a gas lamp on the right hand side in front of a tree.
 In the photo of The Folly above one half of the lamp is missing.

-This Ordnance Survey map of 1897 shows the increase in residential dwellings on the island and the height of commercial development on Little Hartham, just above ‘Folly Bridge’ and the maltings on the other side of the river.
+This Ordnance Survey map of 1897 shows the increase in residential dwellings on the island and the height of commercial development on Little Hartham, just above ‘Folly Bridge’ and the maltings on the

 This would give credence to the 1976 photo of the scene as the redundant buildings on Little Hartham were demolished in 1980 and run as Coopers Coachworks until that too moved to Mead Lane and a modern development Coopers Court erected in its place.
 The maltings were also converted to riverside dwellings, see below.